 The Water Resources Division has taken on a number of different projects over the years that fall outside of the normal scope of existing programs.
 Among these projects include: development of a Climate Change Adaptation Plan and creation of documentary videos addressing Environmental Justice and the hazards of lead in the environment.

-The Water Resources Division currently has 18 full-time employees.
+The Water Resources Division currently has 16 full-time employees, and 4 part-time employees.
 Visit the profile page to learn more about them.